meyira/leap/README.md

 - **RAM:** 128 GiB
 - **Dependency:** libOTe v2.1.0 (natively installed)

 For the Docker image:

 - We use **Ubuntu 24.04** as it provides better stability for **libOTe** and C++ dependencies.
-- The Dockerfile installs **libOTe v2.2.0**, which offers smoother dependency management.
+- The Dockerfile installs the commit ID e05696d, which offers smoother dependency management.
 - Despite the version difference, the functionality of the used features remains unchanged.

 ### AVX2 requirement